Note:

 Use your function for more:

-• Finally, take your code from Exercise 3 (not all of it, apparently) and rewrite it to use your approaching_numbers() function.
-Collect the returned values in a list and print minimum, maximum, mean and standard deviation.
+function.
+Collect the returned values in a list and print minimum, maximum, mean and standard deviation.lower

-• Check your new code with different values used for the lower and upper bounds.
-Important: You should not need to change the approaching_numbers() function for this.
+bounds.
+Important: You should not need to change the approaching_numbers()

 for i in range(100):